tuckertwo/wireguard-conf-tools/README.md

 # Wireguard configuration tools
-There are many tools that exist to configure Wireguard VPNs.
+There are many tools that exist to configure Wireguard VPNs;
-This one is mine.
+some are simple, some complex;
+some are free, others are limited and exorbitant;
+and some may work, while others may not.
+These are mine.
-I wrote it to strike a specific balance with respect to complexity;
+I wrote them to strike a specific balance with respect to complexity;
 I wanted something uncomplicated enough that I wouldn't have to do incredible amounts of setup and *ad hoc* work just to get a VPN running (so I intentionally left out automatic provisioning and config distribution),